ERama035/errors/README.md

 # errors

-checking the valaion process for git hub for 4th  rdtime
+checking the valaion process for git hub for 4th  rdtime another changes